tarantool/crud/doc/storage_call.md

   storage, CRUD also takes a write reference for each declared bucket before running that bucket's calls and releases it after execution and transaction cleanup.
+- If the replicaset master changes between the Ref and Map stages, the new master does not have the session-bound Ref.
+It rejects the Map request before the CRUD dispatcher and target functions are called.
+The batch returns a top-level error.
 - If one Map request fails, vshard releases its Ref-stage references on all affected replica sets.
 A dispatcher on another replica set may still be running, so its per-bucket CRUD reference remains held until the target